 Step 1 might be to meet the guy in person.
 I say that half-hoping you are kidding, but knowing that online fantasies can feel real.

 Step 2 is to slow your roll on this virtual reality long enough to ask yourself some questions:

 How many people probably DM with this person every day?
 Depending on his reach and the nature of his content, it could be a lot.
 How many would you be comfortable with on an ongoing basis?

 How good to you think this person is at curating his content and interacting with his fans?
 Is there a chance he’s activating those energies to generate interest when he chats with you?

 Now consider your dilemma over “the real him.”
 In a real relationship, you’d already have a better idea which parts of him are authentic.
 Grubbing for clues to the truth in his posts, which he curates for profit, might not ever reveal his true offline self.

 Can you say with any certainty that he would even be interested in a date, much less meeting you in person?
 Prepare for what you would do if his answer is no.

 The Q is for entertainment and not professional counseling.
-Send your burning Qs [email protected]
+Send your burning Qs to [email protected].

 Illustration by Brad Gibson

-This column appeared in Q ATLus magazine.
-Read the latest issue online here:
+This column also appeared in Q ATLus magazine.
+Read the full issue online here: